Ray Rayburn: Personal life

 Ray Arthur Rayburn was raised in a Christian family, with both of his parents playing the organ for churches in New York City, and both teaching music students at home.
 His father's name was Ray Bishop Rayburn, and his paternal grandfather's name was Ray Lincoln Rayburn.
 In the neighborhood of Flushing at age 12, he submitted a science fair project involving a device for sensing changes in human blood.
 He continued modifying the electronics and increasing the effectiveness for two years, after which his electrophoretic separator was judged to work at a professional level, the accomplishment described in Boys' Life magazine in January 1963.
 He first operated the sound equipment in his church when he was in high school.
 He remained an avid church-goer all his life.

 Rayburn married 23-year-old New Yorker Cornelia "Connie" Bockwoldt on November 4, 1972, relocating to Chicago at the beginning of 1973.
 They welcomed their first son, Tim, in October that year.
 Three more sons were born after they moved back to the New York borough of Queens: Chris (1976), Mark (1978) and James (1980).

-Among Rayburn's hobbies was ham radio; he was active in the Longmont Amateur Radio Club (LARC), a Colorado group emphasizing emergency preparedness.
-Another hobby was photography.
-He was also a certified firearms instructor with the National Rifle Association (NRA).
+Among Rayburn's hobbies were photography and ham radio; he was active in the Longmont Amateur Radio Club (LARC), a Colorado group emphasizing emergency preparedness.
+He was also a certified firearms instructor.

 Rayburn died from complications of COVID-19 on January 31, 2021, after spending two weeks in a Texas hospital for a broken ankle.
 He was 72 years old.